Last updated: 01 August 2023 & medically reviewed by Hailey Shafir

 People suffering from anxiety-related disorders may take meth to self-medicate.
 In reality, meth abuse can heighten anxiety and exacerbate both the abuse and pre-existing anxiety disorder.
 Also, it is common for people who abuse meth to become paranoid and anxious during the high, crash, and even during the withdrawal period, meaning some people may develop symptoms of anxiety as a result of their addiction.

 The best solution for treating co-occurring disorders like anxiety and meth abuse disorder is for treatment to be applied simultaneously for both conditions.
 This can often be achieved through inpatient meth addiction treatment and allows for both conditions to be managed and increases the chances of recovery for both.
 This is often achieved through a combination of therapy, such as cognitive-behavioral therapy (CBT), and medication as part of a treatment program created and administered by trained medical professionals and addiction specialists.

 Meth and other drugs

 Methamphetamines are often combined with other substances to enhance their effects or to experience a different high.
-Occasionally, drug manufacturers and dealers will cut meth with other substances to increase its effects or stretch the amount of drugs they produce.
+Occasionally, drug manufacturers and dealers will cut meth with other substances to increase its effects or stretch the amount of drugs they produce, in turn increasing profit.
 This can be exceptionally dangerous as the person purchasing the meth may not know what it is cut with, potentially leading to a fatal overdose.